yugabyte/yugabyte-db/docs/content/latest/tools/pgadmin.md

 Now that you know how to configure pgAdmin to work with your YugabyteDB databases, you can start exploring the features.
 For details on using pgAdmin, click **Help** in the pgAdmin menu.

-If you're looking for sample databases to explore YugabyteDB using SQL Workbench/J, see [Sample data](../../sample-data/).
+If you're looking for sample databases to explore YugabyteDB using pgAdmin, see [Sample data](../../sample-data/).